 Mr. Chen has served as our Vice President in charge of operations since November 2003.
 Mr. Chen has over 20 years of manufacturing and operations experience in the semiconductor industry, managing supply chain and virtual manufacturing systems including wafer fabrication, mask tooling, as well as assembly and testing.
 Mr. Chen previously served in management positions at Faraday Technology and UMC, and joined us in 2003.
-Mr. Chen holds a BS degree in Industrial Engineering from Chung Yuan Christian University and an MS degree in Industrial Engineering and Engineering Management from the National Tsing Hua University, Taiwan.
+Mr. Chen has a BS in Industrial Engineering from Chung Yuan Christian University in Taiwan and an MS in Industrial Engineering and Engineering Management from the National Tsing Hua University, Taiwan.

-Nelson Duann, VP of Product Marketing, Mobile Storage and Multimedia SoCs
+Nelson Duann, VP of Product Marketing, Mobile Storage

-Mr. Duann became our Vice President in charge of our mobile storage and multimedia SoC product marketing in September 2010.
+Mr. Duann became our Vice President in charge of our mobile storage marketing in September 2010.
 He joined Silicon Motion in August 2007 as a product marketing director and R&D team leader.
 Mr. Duann has almost 15 years of experience in the semiconductor industry in product design, development and marketing.
 Prior to Silicon Motion, he worked for Sun Microsystems Inc., focusing on UltraSPARC micro Processor projects.
-He holds an MS in Communications Engineering from National Chiao Tung University in Taiwan and an MS in Electrical Engineering from Stanford University.
+He has an MS in Communications Engineering from National Chiao Tung University in Taiwan and an MS in Electrical Engineering from Stanford University.